ahmadajmi/CSS-Grid-Layout/README.md

 The core idea behind the Grid Layout is to divide the web page into columns and rows, and then we have the ability to position and size the building block elements based on the rows and columns we have created in terms of size, position and layer.

-The Grid also gives us a flexible way to change layout elements position with CSS at different breakpoints using media queries without any change to HTML structure.
+The Grid also gives us a flexible way to change layout elements position with only CSS at different breakpoints using media queries without any change to HTML structure.

 ## Browser Support